hilch/brsnmp/examples.md

 ![S_Files_B3](https://github.com/hilch/brsnmp/blob/master/doc/S_Files_B3.PNG)

-* *b) why did you put '--timeout=5000' in combination with '--ipMethod=0' ?* *
+*c) why did you put '--timeout=5000' in combination with '--ipMethod=0' ?*

 **Answer**: it seems that some plc need some more time when switching to manual ip address.
 If anybody has some more information your help will be welcome.

-* *c) brsnmp does'nt work...

-**Answer**: there are a lot of pitfalls using brsnmp in Batch- files or PIL- lists as it gives no valueable return values at the moment.
-E.g. an invalid '--filter=xxx' will return an empty list '[]' but that's not an failure itself.
-Please consider to test your settings on commandline via a 'DOS'- box (cmd.exe) instead.
+*d) I don't like to install PVI on the target computer*

+**Answer**: Execute Automation Studio/ Project/ Export to RUC and you will get a .zip and a transfer.pil.
+Create a tempory directory on your harddisk.
+After that start Runtime Utility Center and execute 'Create installation package' and use the above transfer.pil as source and the directory above as target.
+RUC will copy all necessary PVI files to this directory.